Man arrested on suspicion of robbery following incident at Cosham pawnbrokers

-Fareham man arrested on suspicion of robbery following incident at a pawnbrokers in Cosham
+Fareham man arrested on suspicion of robbery following incident at H&T Pawnbrokers in Cosham

 A spokesperson for the Hampshire and Isle of Wight Constabulary said: ‘Police were called at 3.32pm on Monday, 12 June to reports of a robbery at a pawnbrokers in the High Street, Cosham.